Bias of Particle Approximations to Optimal Filter Derivative: Main Results

 $\mathbb{Q}_{\theta,\boldsymbol y}^{n}(dx_{0:n} )$ and $Q_{\theta,\boldsymbol y}^{n}(dx)$ are the measures defined by

 All results presented in this paper are based on Assumptions \ref{a1} -- \ref{a3} (see Subsection \ref{ssection1.3}, below).
-Using elementary calculus, it can be shown that the functions and measure defined above are well-defined under these assumptions.
-It is also easy to show
+Using elementary calculus, it can be shown that the functions and measures defined above are well-defined under these assumptions.
+It can also be verified